 A simple example is the FIFO/LIFO accounting policy that management teams choose for reporting cost of goods sold and inventory levels.

-It is perfectly acceptable for one company to use the LIFO or Last-In-First-Out method for reporting cost of goods sold.
-Meanwhile, a peer company could choose the FIFO or First-In-First-Out method.
+It is perfectly acceptable for one company to use the Last-In-First-Out (LIFO) method for reporting cost of goods sold.
+Meanwhile, a peer company could choose the First-In-First-Out (FIFO) method.

 Both companies have elected a perfectly legal and acceptable accounting method under Generally Acceptable Accounting Principles.
 However, each of these firms now has incomparable profits, costs, and balance sheets.
 Many other key financial performance indicators will also be victim to this simple change.